AminZarePM/draminzare.com/_posts/2025-03-01-title-of-post.md

 From the beginning, my passion for medicine and technology grew side by side.
 I was never just curious about treating patients one by one — I was driven to rethink **how** care is delivered, and how we can make healthcare work better for more people.

 When I discovered the world of digital health and clinical system design, I saw clearly where I could create real, scalable impact.
-Working with tools like HIS, EHR, and CDSS, and studying health information systems and change management, I realized something:
+Working with tools like HIS, EHR, and CDSS, and studying health information systems & change management, I realized something:
 **it’s not just about healing — it’s about redesigning the system to enable healing at scale.**

 That’s why I build.